Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+BugFix: "Like This Image" and "Dislike This Image" disabled the wrong menu strip items when clicked

 BugFix: @CheckDate() should now work correctly

 BugFix: @LockImages didn't function when Glitter Contacts were in the room.
 It's now also performed after all @Show...
 Commands.